NextJump/nextjump.github.io/_posts/culture/2015-03-26-from-nepal-with-love.md

 - education
 ---

 *Want to get involved?
 She’s the First always need penpals to help us send letters to our scholars on a bi-annual basis.
-Email penpals@shesthefirst.org for more info.*
+Email <a href="mailto:penpals@shesthefirst.org">penpals@shesthefirst.org</a> for more info.*

 Christen and Tammy of She&apos;s the First are back from a two-week visit to Nepal!
 At Kopila Valley Elementary in <a href="https://www.google.com/maps/place/Kopila+Valley+School/@28.5249067,82.5919131,8z/data=!4m2!3m1!1s0x39a285ffbf5fb2bf:0x14c2cb4dd606a0b6" target="_blank">the western part of Nepal</a>, they met ninety-one -- yes, 91! -- amazing She's the First Scholars, ranging from Pre-K to 10th grade.